redhat-developer/rh-che/README.md

 #### How the RedHat Che distribution build works

-The default behavior is to:
+The RedHat Che distribution build is a *maven* build.
+By default, it *automatically* takes care of *everything* as part of the root maven build, which means that it:
-- checkout the upstream GitHub `che-dependencies` and `che` repositories into the `target/export`, based on a given fork (`eclipse` by default) and branch (`openshift-connector` by default)
+- checks out the upstream GitHub `che-dependencies` and `che` repositories into the `target/export`, based on a given fork (`eclipse` by default) and branch (`openshift-connector` by default),
-- build the upstream repositories first
+- builds the upstream repositories first as a pre-step,
-- then build the RedHat distribution based on this upstream build.
+- then builds the RedHat distribution maven sub-project based on this upstream build.

 However, by passing a given propetrty, it is also possible to bypass the checkout and build of the upstream projects if the upstream che project is present locally on the developer's